kevgathuku/top40/README.md

 ### Downloading a song

-`top40 download [OPTIONS]`
+Example usage:

+`top40 download -p 30`            Download the song occupying position 30 song in the chart

 #### OPTIONS
-    -h, --help                   print this help text and exit -p, --pos                    Position in the chart of the song to download
+    -h, --help                   print this help text and exit -p, --pos                    The chart position of the song to download

 ## Help